1. My child/ward is a student do they really have to choose a property for next academic year in the winter month? Can't I wait until the summer?

 The whole group must complete application forms.
 We ask for two references per person and a parental/guardian to act as guarantor.
 We also ask for an application fee from each person.
-The application fee (TRACC fee) is £165 (plus VAT) per person.
+The application fee is £198 (including VAT) per person.
 This is non refundable.

 3. When do I have to pay the first month's rent and deposit?

 The first account is due one month before the start of the tenancy.
-Payable by debit or credit card, cash or cheque.
-Please be advised that there is a 1.65% surcharge when using a credit card.
+This is payable by debit card or bank transfer.

 4. What happens if somebody drops out after we have decided on a property?

 If, for some reason, one of the group is not able to continue with a tenancy, this does not mean that we cannot proceed.
-They would have to find a replacement.
-If a tenancy agreement has already been signed, everybody is still contractually bound by the terms of the agreement until another agreement has been signed.
-Once a replacement has been found, and referenced, they can be added to the agreement and the other person removed.
+They would have the option to find a replacement tenant.

 5. What type of Tenancy Agreement will we sign?

-Depending on the total rent of the property you will sign an Assured Shorthold Agreement or a Contractual Agreement.
+You will sign an Assured Shorthold Tenancy agreement.
 All agreements are joint and several.
-This means that you as the guarantor are all responsible for the responsibilities of the tenants and this means that you will ultimately be responsible for all the rent.
-If one prson fails to pay, the burden falls to the others.
+This means that you are liable as a whole and are each responsible for everyone named on the agreement.
+If one person fails to pay, the burden falls to the others.

-The students are agreeing to live as a family, this means for example that there will be no locks on individual room doors.
+The group are taking the property as a whole, and in so are agreeing to live in a family like manner, this means for example that there will be no locks on individual room doors."